Thai city buildings. Two different jobs: researching the market and closing the sale

 Do I still need a real estate agent if I have property research?

 Usually yes.
 The agent handles sourcing, viewings, paperwork, and transactional coordination.
 Those tasks are real work.
-Just don't ask the agent to also underwrite the unit — that's the researcher's job.
+Just don't ask the agent to also underwrite the unit.
+That's the researcher's job.

 How much should the research function cost relative to the transaction?